Home/ Practice Areas/ Civil Litigation

 Does the firm handle both plaintiff and defense work?+

 Yes.
 The firm represents both plaintiffs pursuing claims and defendants facing litigation.
-Each side requires different strategy, but the underlying preparation and disciplined approach to the case is the same.
+Each side requires different strategy, but the underlying preparation is the same.

 Speak With Andre